Founding Member Special: 50% off Pro & Enterprise for 12 months Claim Yours →

 • Paper pedigrees genuinely meet your needs

 If lineage doesn't drive your breeding decisions, detailed pedigree tracking may not add value.
-But most serious programs rely on pedigree analysis.
+BreederHQ is here when you're ready for it.

 Frequently asked questions